 Tumor (neoplasm) describes the condition of abnormal tissue growth because the respective cells divide more than healthy cells would or because they do not die when healthy cells would.

 This is caused by the insufficient presence of PML molecules (and likely others) that in healthy cells are believed to regulate senescence (biological aging) and ultimately to enforce apoptosis (programmed cell death).

-The acute shock may have been caused by:
+Acute shock may have been caused by:

-- any vaccination, because a vaccine consists of many alien substances that are injected directly into the bloodstream which shocks within seconds all body systems!
-Something that never happens in nature, not even when a deadly virus enters the organism through mouth or nose.
+- any vaccination, because a vaccine consists of many alien substances that are injected directly into the bloodstream which shocks within seconds all body systems: Something that never happens in nature!
+Not even when a deadly virus enters the organism through mouth or nose.

 - radiation, because an overdose of radiation shocks within seconds all body systems!
 This is not the radiation say from an x-ray though, these are well below shock levels.

-- a pathogen, because some pathogens can literally overrun the cardiovascular system's defence mechanisms if they manage to enter the bloodstream directly, say through a lesion.
+- rarely a pathogen, because some pathogens can literally overrun the cardiovascular system's defence mechanisms if they manage to enter the bloodstream directly, say through a lesion.

-The chronic intoxication may have been caused by:
+Chronic intoxication may have been caused by: